0xCronos/B4Dzip/README.md

 ## Vulnerable code example

-The following code has been extracted from `HTB - Zipping` and is a good example of how the vulnerability works.
+The following code has been extracted from `HTB - Zipping` and is a good example about how the vulnerability works.
 Also, it is the main reason why I did this script.

 ```php
 <?php